CurSpace/pdfDataExtraction/README.md

  2. fetch_incidents() - reads the data from the given url as bytes.
  3. extract_incidents() - converts the data into a list of list.
 Each list contains the rows in the give pdf.
  4. createdb() - creates a database called 'normanpd.db' with a table called 'incidents'.
- 5. populatedb() - inserts the values of the from the pdf to the database
+ 5. populatedb() - inserts the values of the from the pdf to the database.
- 6. status() - groups by nature and orders by nature
+ 6. status() - groups by nature and orders by nature.

 __Anomalies in the Data__